Swansea Guildhall: History

 Despite the prominence of the building from the air, the building emerged unscathed in February 1941 during the Swansea Blitz of the Second World War.

 On 3 July 1969, The Prince of Wales made an announcement in person at the Guildhall that the town of Swansea would become a city.

+The west wing of the building was used as the venue for the Swansea assizes.
+Following the implementation of the Courts Act 1971, the former assizes courthouse became the venue for hearings of the newly designated Swansea Crown Court.
+Crown court hearings then moved to a dedicated courthouse in St Helen's Road in 1988.

+In the 1980s, the first recorded urban breeding pair of peregrine falcons was observed nesting on the Swansea Guildhall.

-For most of the 20th century, the Guildhall was the meeting place of Swansea City Council; however, it ceased to be the local seat of government when the enlarged City and County of Swansea Council was formed at Swansea Civic Centre in 1996.
+For most of the 20th century, the Guildhall was also the meeting place of Swansea City Council; however, it ceased to be the local seat of government when the enlarged City and County of Swansea Council was formed at Swansea Civic Centre in 1996.
 It continues to accommodate the city's law courts and also the council's administration offices.
 The Guildhall clock was last overhauled in 2019.